milvus-io/milvus/docs/design_docs/segcore/Search.md

 ## Segcore Search Process

-After obtaining the AST, execution engine uses the visitor mode to explain and executes the whole AST tree:
+After obtaining the AST, the execution engine uses the visitor mode to explain and executes the whole AST tree:

 1. Each node includes two steps, a mandatory vector search and an optional predicate.